Pronoctua craboi Lafontaine, 1998

 Photograph copyright: Merrill A. Peterson

-Pronoctua craboi is a rarely collected moderately large (FW length 18 - 20 mm) dark olive-gray species with lighter gray-ochre filling of the lines and spots that is found in rocky habitats near timberline.
+Pronoctua craboi is a rarely collected, moderately large (FW length 18 - 20 mm), dark olive-gray species that is found in rocky habitats near timberline.
+The lines and spots on its forewing are filled with light gray-ochre.
 The forewing is nearly completely brown-gray with a slight olive cast, occasionally with lighter areas in the median area.
-The basal and terminal area area slightly darker than the rest of the wing, as is the diffuse median line.
+The basal and terminal area area slightly darker than the rest of the forewing, as is the diffuse median line.
 The lines are similar gray, double and filled with lighter gray ochre and evident mostly as the lighter filling.
 The basal and antemedial lines are slightly irregular.
 The postmedian line is dentate.
 The subterminal line is light and resembles the light filling of the other lines.
-It is irregular and forms weak W-marks on the veins near the apex and on veins M3 and CuA1 in the middle of the wing.
+It is irregular and forms weak "W" marks on the veins near the apex and on veins M3 and CuA1 in the middle of the forewing.
 The spots are pale, similar to the filling of the lines, with central filling of the ground color.
-The orbicular spot is round and the reniform spot is kidney shaped.
+The orbicular spot is round and the reniform spot is kidney-shaped.
 The claviform spot is absent.
 The hindwing is medium dark gray-brown with darker gray suffusion at the margin, faint gray discal spot and veins, and a two-toned lighter fringe.
 The head and thorax are olive-gray.
 The male antenna is bead-like.

 Pronoctua craboi and Pronoctua peabodyae can be told from Pronoctua typica by the terminal area that is darker than the rest of the wing, lighter in P. typica.
 Pronoctua peabodyae is usually found in lower elevation habitats than P. craboi, but they occur together on ridges in the Cascade Mountains in Washington.
 Pronoctua craboi tends to be slightly larger than P. peabodyae and its pattern of light lines is more contrasting with the dark ground color giving the impression of a dark moth with light lines in P. craboi as opposed to a mottled dark moth in P. peabodyae.
 These species differ in the shape of the vesica of the male genitalia as described in Lafontaine (1998).